tadeohepperle/2021-09-02-sprache-automatisch-erkennen/README.md

 <ol>
                 <li>
                   <p>
-                    Calculate fingerprint for traning text in each language.
+                    Calculate fingerprint for training text in each language.
 It consists of about 40 attributes and will be used will look like this:
                   </p>